-- (e) Use moment matching to estimate values of the parameters α and β .
-[That is, find an expression for the variance of a Poisson counting distribution with random mean parameter drawn from Gamma(α, β).
-Find values of α and β for which this expression matches the observed Fano factor.] - (f) Repeat the calculation for the expected number of (5,50) ms patterns.
+- (e) OPTIONAL Use moment matching to estimate values of the parameters α and β .
+[Hint: find an expression for the variance of a Poisson distribution with random mean parameter.] - (f) OPTIONAL Repeat the calculation for the expected number of (5,50) ms patterns.
 [Hint: you'll need the third moment of the Gamma distribution].
 Is the experimental result surprising now?